How do you know if a SQL or NoSQL database is the right choice for your business? First, let’s touch on what these two databases actually are.

 - NoSQL databases are non-relational.
 NoSQL is fast and holds a limitless amount of unstructured data types.

-Let’s get to it and figure out which database will suit your needs the best!
+Let’s get to it and figure out which database will best suit your needs!

 What is SQL?

 SQL databases support the SQL language, which excels in manipulating relational data.
 Why are relational databases so important?
 They allow for data abstraction to protect data integrity and run queries quickly and efficiently.

 Other programming languages can implement relational data, but SQL is by far the most common.
 SQL databases have basically been the industry standard since the ‘70s.